EricFillion/happy-transformer/docs/pages/3-news.md

 ---
 ## News:

+### July 22nd, 2023

+**Version 2.5.0!**
+- Deepspeed is now supported for fine-tuning.
+- Apple's MPS backend is now automatically used for both training and fine-tuning if detected.
+- Evaluating data is now used during fine-tuning to track the fine-tuning progress.
+- WandB can now be used to log the results from fine-tuning.
+- Apple's MPS chips can be used for inference and fine-tuning.
+- CSV files are supported for training/evaluating text generation and word prediction models.
+This makes it easy to isolate cases.
+- Push models to Hugging Face's Hub with one command.

+Breaking changes:
+- Preprocesses data is now saved in the Hugging Face's Dataset format rather than in JSON format.
+- Dictionary argument inputs for training and evaluating are no longer supported

 ### November 19th, 2021
 **Introducing Version 2.4.0!**
 - We added the ability to enable half-precision training, which decreases train time and memory consumption.